 São Jorge Castle

-The most iconic symbol of Lisbon is the impressive 11th century hilltop castle that towers over the city below.
+Lisbon’s most famous landmark is the impressive 11th century hilltop castle that towers over the city below.
 Make your way all the way up the Alfama district to find the São Jorge Castle perched at the top.
-If you don’t feel like walking, take the Tram 28 that runs up the steep streets stopping at the castle.
+If you don’t feel like walking, take the tram!

 Praça do Comércio